 Hack Alert for Keepa: Many shoppers aren’t aware that Keepa also lets you import Amazon “Wish Lists” so you can start tracking those prices as well.
 Great way to save on gifts for friends and family.

-While similar to the two price tracking services mentioned above, I feel Tracktor does a better job showing trending Amazon deals.
+While similar to the two price tracking services mentioned above, I feel AmzDealz.net does a nice job showing trending Amazon deals.

-Their tracking robots do a nice job scouring Amazon for products that have a price which is trending lower.
+Their tracking robots scour Amazon 24/7 looking for products that have a price which is trending lower.

-Hack Alert for Tracktor: If you sign-up for price alerts but aren’t getting emails, check your spam or junk folder as many shoppers have found them buried there.
+Hack Alert for AmzDealz: If you sign-up for price alerts but aren’t getting emails, check your spam or junk folder as many shoppers have found them buried there.
 Especially Gmail users.

 4. Use Google Docs to Track Pricing